 The pidgeotto gives a piercing cry as it materializes and spots its opponent.
 Misty immediately withdraws the marshtomp, and Blue’s first flute note sends Zephyr climbing up, up, up.

 Misty’s movements are as smooth as ever, but he thinks there’s a moment’s hesitation as she unclips her Swanna.
 Not enough to disqualify her, but when the Swanna appears, she doesn’t immediately give it any instruction.
-She could threaten to disqualify him if his pokemon leaves the battlefield, but Zephyr is still above the island, within striking difference if the theoretical wild swanna were to go for him and leave itself exposed.
+She could threaten to disqualify him if his pokemon leaves the battlefield, but Zephyr is still above the island, within striking distance if the theoretical wild swanna were to go for him and leave itself exposed.
 Blue smiles around his mouthpiece as he carefully steers his pokemon just within the battleground limits, and takes deep breaths, arms and shoulders enjoying the rest.

 Swanna are stronger than pidgeotto, and faster, but only at the start of a fight.
 And now that both Blue and his pokemon have a bit of breathing room…